1211ciel/node/words.md

 He committed suicide rather than sell out to the enemy.
 He committed suicide rather than sell out to the enemy.
 He committed suicide rather than sell out to the enemy.

+muscle 肌肉、实力
+muslce muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.

+muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle muscle
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.
+He has well developed muscles in his arms.

+moderate 缓和、节制
+moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate mdoerate moderate
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.

+moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.

+moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate moderate
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The demenstrators have moderated their demands.
+The domenstraotrs have moderated their demands.

+mislead 误导
+mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead mislead
+Don't be mislead into thinking that scientific research is easy.
+Don't be mislead into thinking that scientific research is easy.
+Don't be mislead into thinking that scientific research is easy.
+Don't be mislead into thinking that sicentific research is easy.
+Don't be mislead into thinking that sicentific research is easy.

+mature 成熟
+mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature
+Wine and judgment mature with age.
+Wine and judgment mature with age.
+Wine and judgment mature with age.
+Wine and judgment mature with age.
+Wine and judgment mature with age.

+mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature mature
+Wine and judgment mature with age.
+Wine and judgment mature with age.
+Wine and judgment mature with age.
+Wine and judgment mature with age.
+Wine and judgment mature with age.

+marine 航海的
+marine marine marine marine marine marine marine marine marine marine marine marine marine marine marine marine marine marine marine marine
+Are there any other clauses in marine policies?
+Are there any other clauses in marine policies?
+Are there any other clauses in marine policies?
+Are there any other clauses in marine policies?
+Are there any other clauses in marine policies?

+manner 举止
+manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner manner
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.
+The judge had been impressed by his manner.

+mainstream 主流
+mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream mainstream
+He felt that he was entering the American mainstream.
+He felt that he was entering the American mainstream.
+He felt that he was entering the American mainstream.
+He felt that he was entering the American mainstream.
+He felt that he was entering the American mainstream.

+loyal 忠诚的
+loyal loyal loyal loyal loyal
+loyal loyal loyal loyal loyal
+loyal loyal loyal loyal loyal
+loyal loyal loyal loyal loyal
+The soldiers are loyal to their country.
+The soldiers are loyal to their country.
+The soldiers are loyal to their country.
+The soldiers are loyal to their country.
+The soldiers are loyal to their country.